PAHO-ghe/result/index.md

 - Uterine cancer
 - IHD
 - Stroke
-- Colon/retum cancer
+- Colon/rectum cancer
 - COPD
 - ART
 - Asthma
 - Cervical cancer
 - Diabetes
 - CKD
-- Acute lymphoid leaukemia
+- Acute lymphoid leukemia

-In terms of the country wise comparison, Canada and USA were top ranked in its highly-impacted countries.
+In terms of the country wise comparison, Canada and USA were top ranked in its highly impacted countries.
 These two countries also have high case-fatality (expressed in dark navy color cube) by different types of cancers and stroke, unlike other countries where most of countries in this group shows relatively low case-fatality (expressed in light blue color cube) by other UHC indicator area than the LRI and TB.
 However, it requires attention to interpret this outcome, that health surveillance and data quality can be different between countries and diagnosis sensitivity can be different between countries.

 ![highimpactedcountries_heatmap](https://user-images.githubusercontent.com/81782228/125704178-593dddd6-12c8-4d10-a12a-bf2953be5745.png)